Shelf Lake Trail, Colorado

 After about a mile of walking through the open space against the wind, the final 3/4 mile stretch was a series of steep switchbacks that continued above the treeline and ended at Shelf Lake tucked in a high mountain cirque.
 The lake, which is usually frozen until mid-June, is rated good for cutthroat trout.
 I clambered around the rocky terrain looking for a protected area where I could eat a quick lunch when I saw something reflecting by the shore.
 I walked a little further and found someone’s backpack.
 I couldn’t believe it.
 I was in the middle of nowhere….didn’t see a soul on the trail…felt like I was a pioneer…or an icelandic sheep herder…and then there were two of us at the lake!

 He was fishing.
 I bounced from rock to rock all the while looking for mountain goats until I reached the angler.
 They had to be here.
 Rocks and a water source…where were they!?!
 Perhaps they were hiding from all the wind.
 Personally I don’t know why goats and bighorn sheep would want to live in areas like this, except for the view and perhaps to stay away from predators.

 The fisherman hadn’t had too much luck.
 Only a few trout had shown, but I don’t know how he could fly fish in this wind which was virtually circular at the lake.
 It was his first time on the hike, and he thought it was magnificent as well.
-The lake, a deep sapphire blue, was gorgeous and tranquil despite the small wind produced white caps on its shoreline today.
+The lake, a deep sapphire blue, was gorgeous and tranquil despite the white caps on its shoreline today.

 Mr. Angler took one look at my camera and said pointing behind him, “There are some mountain goats up on that ridge.”